-City Council has approved two new stations on the northeast LRT line in the Martindale and Saddle Ridge communities.
+- In 2007, City Council approved the construction of two new stations on the northeast LRT line in the Martindale and Saddle Ridge communities.
 Approximately 2.9 kilometres of track will be laid from the current terminus at McKnight-Westwinds to the new terminus at Saddle Ridge.
 An interchange will be constructed at Métis Trail and 64th Avenue SE to accommodate the new track.
-If construction continues according to schedule, the track and stations should be completed by summer 2011.
+Due to the recession, start of construction on the northeast line was delayed until summer 2009.
+Construction on the line is now underway and if current schedules are adhered to, the track and stations should be completed sometime in 2012.
 The communities of Martindale, Taradale, and Saddle Ridge will experience the highest property value increases.